This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Any break in the skin may become prone to harboring bacteria.
 Surgical incisions, insect bites, pressure ulcers, and any other areas of impaired skin integrity are at risk of developing a bacterial infection.[2]

-Keeping open skin clean and dry, covered, and avoiding picking or touching lesions will help prevent infection from occurring.
+Keeping open skin clean and dry, covered, and avoiding picking or touching lesions will help prevent infection.
 Redness, swelling, pain, or lesions may all be signs of a developing bacterial skin infection.
 Some, but not all, bacterial skin infections are contagious.

 Parasitic Skin Conditions